 - Reduced lung capacity, reduced oxygen uptake and exchange, resulting in limited exertion.

-- Kidney function decline, reduced tolerance and sensitvity to salt, and less effective in excreting toxic metabolites from drugs.
+- Kidney function, reduced tolerance and sensitvity to salt, and less effective in excreting toxic metabolites from drugs.

 It’s important to know how well our body is aging so that we can maintain the best health possible into old age.
 After all, even when you have a head full of grey hair, you’ll still want to be living your best life.